SyngularXR/com.yvr.enterprise-mirror/README.md

     For package projects, describe what the package does, and links to the sample projects.

     -->

-This is the image repository for the `com.yvr.core` package.
-The package is designed to provide XR functionality for Unity projects on Play For Dream devices.
-The package was developed by PlayForDreamDevelopers.
+This is the mirror repository for the `com.yvr.enterprise` package, which is an SDK for PlayForDream Enterprise developers that provides additional data acquisition and control of the device.

 ### Samples

 - [Device Unity Sample](https://github.com/PlayForDreamDevelopers/DeviceSample-Unity):